danbev/learning-iot/doc/rf.md

 materials,

 ### Modulated Signal
 This example is of a computer sending data over a telephone, like when we used modems in the good old days.
 First thing is that a byte will be broken down into separate bits and sent one after the other.
-After that the will be partity bits and perhaps sync bits but that is not important to this section.
+After that there will be partity bits and perhaps sync bits but that is not important to this section.

 The problem is that the telefon line cannot transmit logic levels which might